 Sum and product of fractions inquiry

 Mathematical inquiry processes: Search for examples that satisfy the condition; conjecture, generalise and prove.
-Conceptual field of inquiry: Addition and multiplication of fractions (extended to subtraction and division).
+Conceptual field of inquiry: Four operations with fractions; algebraic fractions.

 This prompt originated in a problem that Andy Strickland (a mathematics teacher in Worthing, UK) posed himself: Is it possible to find a pair of fractions to satisfy the statement?
 Since being turned into a prompt, the statement has provided the starting point for inquiry with all types of secondary school classes.
 Initial comments and questions include:

 How do you add and multiply fractions?

 It will never work (sometimes accompanied by an example).

 Can you show or prove it is true?

 Students are intrigued by this statement because, at first sight, it is not possible.
 However, that is only because students tend to define fractions in a limited way, concentrating on proper fractions in their exploration.
 Indeed, proper fractions cannot satisfy the condition in the prompt.
 Teachers can illustrate an explanation of why not by using a diagram.